Community Partners & Resources

 Other Supports for Black Services

-This listing is comprised of Black/Afro-diasporic mental health providers.
-These practitioners are not managed by the Healing Space, and we assume no legal responsibility for the governing of the individual or their practice.
+Below is a list of Black/Afro-diasporic mental health providers.
+These practitioners are not affiliated with Healing Space, and we assume no legal responsibility for the governing of the individual or their practice.
 This referral list is not meant to be an exhaustive list of Black mental health providers.

 Therapy for Black Kids was created to help parents deal with the challenges of racial injustice and foster resilience to promote healthy development.